paul-grozav/source.paul.grozav.info/kb/linux/cryptography.md

 # the file contaning the CA private key.
 Mandatory
 private_key = ./ca.key

 # the message digest algorithm.
-Remember to not use MD5
+Remember to not use MD5.
+SHA1 is also deprecated
+# from OpenSSL 3.
+Will throw: "error:0A00018E:SSL routines::ca md too weak"
-default_md = sha1
+default_md = sha512

 # for how many days will the signed certificate be valid
 default_days = 365